andrecharneca/Vessel-Segmentation-pytorch/README.md

 # Renal Vessel Segmentation pytorch
-Code for the pytorch implementation of the 3D UNet-VGG16 backbone for the SAIAD project.
+PyTorch implementation of the 3D UNet-VGG16 backbone for the SAIAD project.

 ## Folder Structure
 ```bash